-Based on the above considerations, the selection and preliminary design of the gauging facilities was carried out for each site.
-The sketches of the layout plans of facilities and equipment for the 23 proposed telemetric gauging stations are presented in ANNEX-V. The selected type of hydrometeorological gauge and method of data transmission from gauge to telemeter house are summarized in Table 7.2.2.
+equipment for proposed 23 telemetric gauging stations are presented in ANNEX-V. The selected type of hydrometeorological gauge and method of data transmission from gauge to telemeter house is summarized in Table 7.2.4.

 7.3 Data Transmission System